-Embedded Machine Learning Club Wins Second Place in F1Tenth Race
+Embedded Machine Learning Club Competes in F1Tenth Races

 The Embedded Machine Learning Club won second place in the 2023 F1Tenth Autonomous Vehicle Race down in San Antonio

-Last week, The Embedded Machine Learning Club won second place in the 2023 F1Tenth Autonomous Vehicle Race down in San Antonio!
+The Embedded Machine Learning Club won second place in the 2023 F1Tenth Autonomous Vehicle Race down in San Antonio in May!
 This competition challenges students to build autonomous vehicles, at a tenth of the scale of a regular vehicle.
 The vehicles are expected to sense their surroundings and drive automatically within a race track.
 Think of it like a tiny Tesla!

 Cassidy Petrykowski, CEO of the Embedded Machine Learning Club, learned about the F1Tenth competition about a year ago and began to fundraise the necessary money that the club would need to buy the race cars.
 During that year of fundraising, Cassidy spent time researching with NC State faculty and gaining the necessary technical knowledge she needed to lead the club in this endeavor.